rdbinas/GTAV-RESOURCES/Resources/RageCoop/RageCoop.Resources.Management/README.md

 There're some default roles defined
 - Admin: Server administrator with all permissions
 - User: Registered user that can execute non-blacklisted commands
-- Guest: Unauthorized user will be assigned to this role, they cannot user command other than `register` by default.
+- Guest: Unauthorized user will be assigned to this role, they cannot use commands other than `register` by default.
 DO NOT delete this role!

 You can define your own roles as well.